OOPSpam/blog/_posts/2023-05-22-spam-protection-for-forminator.md

 [Forminator](https://wpmudev.com/project/forminator-pro/) is another popular contact form builder packed with features.
 It has a generous free plan and a pro plan with extra features like Stripe integration, E-signature, and better support.
 In this article, however, we are going to talk about Forminator's anti-spam capabilities.

 Forminator comes with [built-in spam protection features](https://wpmudev.com/blog/prevent-form-comment-spam-forminator/).
-These are free tools like reCaptcha, hCaptcha, and honeypot field, and Akismet is a paid option.
+These are free tools like reCAPTCHA, hCaptcha, and honeypot field, and Akismet is a paid option.
 Our plugin OOPSpam WordPress plugin now supports Forminator too.
 Let's go through each of them.

 {% include toc.md %}